josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 Worth noting, however: by default, after the first page load, SvelteKit's router hydrates and takes over page loading, to make transitions as smooth and fast as possible.
 You can even designate routes to preload in the background, so that by the time the user clicks, the load is nearly instantaneous.

 <SideNote>
-You don't have to go entirely one way or the other; even if you're deploying your project as a Node app or with serverless functions, you can still mark specific pages to be prerendered as static HTML.
+You don't have to go entirely one way or the other; even if you're deploying your project as a Node app or with serverless functions, you can still mark specific pages to be prerendered as static HTML--handy for things like an "about" page that don't need dynamic content.
 </SideNote>

-#### SvelteKit layouts
+### SvelteKit layouts

-SvelteKit allows you to have [layout files](https://kit.svelte.dev/docs#layouts), which are: files that "wrap" the content of any given page in additional markup, such as a header and footer.
+SvelteKit follows the convention of [layout files](https://kit.svelte.dev/docs#layouts), which are: files that "wrap" the content of any given page in additional markup, such as a header and footer.

 Your base layout file renders every route in your site or app, so you'll most commonly use it as a base template that includes everything that would appear on every page of the site.
 The layout includes a `<slot />` for the page's main content to go inside, whatever that page or content might be, and SvelteKit renders the content in that slot.